danwing/cidfi/draft-wing-cidfi.md

 CIDFI-aware network element to the server (generally network performance information) and from the server to the CIDFI-aware network element.

-> Note: we may want to use {{!CBOR=RFC8949}} for the client->network communication and over the CIDFI-dedicated QUIC stream between the QUIC client and QUIC server.

 ## Server to CIDFI-aware Network Element